-Primary Contact Please provide us with name; email; address and phone number for the main contact for the organisation with whom potential applicants can get in touch with.
-Secondary Contact Please provide the above information for a second contact if you wish.
-Please select from Scotland North (if all posts offered fall within the North Region - NHS Grampian, NHS Highland, NHS Tayside, NHS Shetland, NHS Orkney, NHS Western Isles); Scotland - East (if all posts offered fall within the East Region - NHS Borders, NHS Lothian, NHS Fife); Scotland - West (If all posts offered fall within the West Region - NHS Ayrshire & Arran, NHS Dumfries & Galloway, NHS Greater Region Glasgow & Clyde, NHS Lanarkshire, NHS Forth Valley) or Scotland - National (If posts offered are across more than one of the regions listed above) Programme Preference This automatically creates your name as seen on Oriel and is how an applicant will put you on their preference list.
-It is important to share this unique identifier with applicants, to ensure they choose the correct Training Provider.
-Please see the Marketing yourself to attract applicants section for notes on writing a good TPIS Description There is also example TPIS on the TPI site 'About' tab Will be submitting preferences?
-Yes or No (for further information please refer to the Preference List section of this guidance Description of Please provide some details about how applicants, interested in your organisation, can get added to your preference list.
-If your preference list process organisation will not be submitting a preference list this year, please indicate this in this field.
+NES National Foundation Training Year Recruitment Scheme Scotland - West (if all posts offered fall within the West Region - NHS Ayrshire & Arran, NHS Dumfries & Galloway, NHS Greater Glasgow & Clyde, NHS Lanarkshire, NHS Forth Valley) or Scotland - National (if posts offered are across more than one of the regions listed above) This automatically creates your name as seen on Oriel and is how an applicant will put you on their preference list.
+It is important to share this unique identifier with applicants, to ensure they Programme Preference choose the correct Training Provider.
+Please see the Marketing yourself to attract applicants section for notes on writing a good TPIS Description There is also example TPIS on the TPI site 'About' tab Will be submitting Yes or No (for further information please refer to the Preference preferences?
+List section of this guidance Please provide some details about how applicants, interested in your organisation, can get added to your preference list.
+If your organisation will not be submitting a preference list this year, please indicate this in this field.
 This information will let applicants know whether they should make contact with Training Providers or not in order to be included on a preference list.
-If you are not submitting a preference list you must add a standard statement in the description of preference list process which you can find under the Preference List section of this guidance.
-Base Location Please provide details of any further process followed locally to determine specific base training site location for individual trainee pharmacists Places Available Please enter the number of indicative posts you are offering for 2025-26 here - this field must be a numerical number Please select from Hospital; Community; Modular or Remote & Rural.
-Training posts will be split into the following categories; - Community Training Providers, - Hospital/Split programme Training Providers, - Remote & Rural Training Providers - and Modular programmes Employer Type to allow potential candidates to search for the types of posts they are interested in.
-Employment Terms and conditions Please provide details of key terms and conditions of employment including where these are nationally set e.g for hospital-based trainees, terms and conditions would be as per the Agenda for Change Handbook.
+If you are not submitting a preference list you must add a standard statement in the description of preference list process Description of preference list which you can find under the Preference List section of this process guidance.
+Please provide details of any further process followed locally to determine specific base training site location for individual Base Location trainee pharmacists Please enter the number of indicative posts you are offering for Places Available 2026-27 here - this field must be a numerical number Please select from the drop-down options available Training posts will be split into the following categories to allow potential candidates to search for the types of posts they are interested in.
+Employer Type - Community

+- Hospital - Split - Remote & Rural - Modular Employment Terms and conditions Please provide details of key terms and conditions of employment including where these are nationally set e.g. for hospital-based trainees, terms and conditions would be as per the Agenda for Change Handbook.
 It is particularly important to highlight where there may be variants in terms and conditions e.g. Modular programme Speciality Acute - only applies to Hospital type above (this information will be filled in by default) Licensed Skilled Worker Visa Sponsor Please indicate if you are a licenced sponsor by ticking this box.
 For further Information, please refer to the Sponsorship section within this guidance.
 Number of trainees I can offer sponsorship to Out of the total number of posts offered, please enter the number of Certificates of Sponsorship you can provide.
-Trainees requiring sponsorship can now also choose graduate visa which would allow them to match with any training provider, please refer to section 9.1 for more information.
+Trainees requiring sponsorship can now also choose graduate visa which would allow them to match with any training provider, please refer to section 2.5.3 for more information.
 Employer Website Please enter the link to the website of your organisation here (if applicable)